Alternative Dispute Resolution

 Arbitration is a process in which disputes are resolved by one or more trained, impartial arbitrators, whose decision the parties often have agreed will be final and binding.
 The process of arbitration is similar to a typical court proceeding in that a third party hears each party’s case, examines the evidence, and renders a decision.
 However, arbitration is often more cost-effective and expeditious than the traditional legal process.
 Also, there is more flexibility in that the parties have more control over certain aspects of the process such as the decision maker, the rules, the time frame, and the binding or non-binding effect of the decision.

-The Attorneys at Raines, Dusing & Sutton, PLLC have experience in these areas in a variety of cases in many different areas of the law, including complex commercial litigation, business law, general civil litigation, employment law, environmental litigation, toxic tort and product liability litigation, personal injury, family law, and construction law and litigation.
+The Attorneys at Raines, Dusing & Sutton, PLLC have experience in these areas in a variety of cases in many different areas of the law, including complex commercial litigation, business law, general civil litigation, toxic tort and product liability litigation, family law, and construction law and litigation.